 Robotic surgery is a minimally invasive technique that offers the highest level of surgical precision and control.
 Board-certified general surgeon Ramon Vazquez Jr., MD, uses the newest technologies at his practice in West Palm Beach, Florida, including robotic surgery.
 Call Ramon Vazquez, MD, PA, or book an appointment online today to see an expert robotic surgeon.

 Robotic surgery is also called robot-assisted surgery because it uses the assistance of a robotic arm and surgical instruments to provide a greater range of motion and enhanced precision.
 Dr. Vazquez uses state-of-the-art robotic surgical technology by Intuitive to perform complex procedures without making a large incision.

 First, he makes a small incision to insert the camera (laparoscope).
 This provides him with an up-close view of the inside of your body.
-After he locates the area that needs treatment, Dr. Vazquez makes 1-3 more tiny incisions, about the size of a buttonhole, for the specialized surgical tools.
+After he locates the area that needs treatment, Ramon Vazquez Jr. makes 1-3 more tiny incisions, about the size of a buttonhole, for the specialized surgical tools.

 Because robotic surgery is minimally invasive, it involves less risk of complications, smaller scars, and a faster, less painful recovery for you.

 Call the office of Ramon Vazquez, MD, PA, or book an appointment online today to learn more about robotic surgery.